tranhd95/tcg-scanner/README.md

     - [This](https://openaccess.thecvf.com/content_cvpr_2018/papers/Ma_DocUNet_Document_Image_CVPR_2018_paper.pdf) architecture warps
   text documents (document scanners).
 Interesting idea but it seeems like an overkill.
 - The hash database is just a Python dictionary.
-I am naively searching in a linear fashion.
+We are naively searching in a linear fashion.
 The complexity can be improved with data structures that are appropriate for similarity search e.g. VP-trees.
 Alternatively, if we would like to have a real-world sized database we could use Postgre database as it (AFAIK) has implemented Hamming distance similarity search.
+- We are hashing the whole card.
+It would be probably better if we would hash only a part of the card (e.g. the card's artwork) or extracted features.
+This could improve the accuracy and speed.

 ## Sources